 Have you ever wanted to work in a developing country to help those who need it most?

 Nurses in Action (NIA) is a team program which provides a unique, powerful and immersive experience for volunteers.
-The program is held over 4 weeks and allows nurses and allied health professionals aged 18 - 65 to provide primary healthcare services to people living in remote communities.
+The program is held over 3 weeks (Nepal) or 4 weeks (Kenya) and allows nurses and allied health professionals aged 18 - 65 to provide primary healthcare services to people living in remote communities.

 Enjoy the comfort of knowing that absolutely everything is organised for you while you participate in a diverse range of experiences and placements, all under the guidance and support of your trained Australian team leader.

 Australian nurses can claim their CPD training hours on this program, making their program fee and expenses a tax deduction!

 We are recruiting qualified Nurses, Midwives, Physiotherapists and Occupational Therapists to join us in Kenya or Nepal.

 Let us take you on a life changing adventure!

 You will join a team of 6 - 12 like-minded healthcare providers under the guidance of a trained and qualified Australian Team Leader.

 - Learn about primary healthcare practices in a developing country;

 - Help to build local capacity in improving health services and outcomes to rural communities;